Beat the Heat in Your Cold Frame

 Step‑by‑step: how to prop the lid with a bottle

-I learned this the hard way when my first frame’s lid was welded shut with rusted hinges – a bit of a faff to fix, but the simple bottle hack saved my lettuce that summer.
-If you want to know a bit more about my journey from a single cold frame to a full-on polytunnel, check out my About page.
+Most beginners learn this the hard way when their first frame’s lid is welded shut with rusted hinges – a bit of a faff to fix, but the simple bottle hack saves their lettuce that summer.
+If you want to know a bit more about our research journey from a single cold frame to a full-on polytunnel, check out our About page.

 Automatic vent openers exist, but they’re a premium option that often fails in the first season.
 For most UK gardeners, a brick or bottle does the trick and won’t break the bank.